Anthroposophic medicine: Beliefs about human biology

 Steiner described the heart not as a pump but as a regulator of flow, such that the heartbeat itself can be distinguished from the circulation of blood.
 Anthroposophic medicine claims the flow of blood of the circulatory system is, as Marinelli put it, "propelled with its own biological momentum, as can be seen in the embryo, and boosts itself with induced momenta from the heart".

 This view of the heart is not based on any scientific theory and has been characterized as "crank science".

 Steiner believed that the sex of a baby was determined at the moment of conception by the alignment of the stars.

 Steiner's model of anatomy was based on a three-part notion whereby the head is the "thinking part," the abdomen and limbs the "metabolic part," and the chest and heart a "rhythmic center".

+Steiner's ideas on diets could have led to better health outcomes than common nutrition of German society of his time, although the theoretical backing, which relied on intuition, is now recognized as incorrect.

 According to Dan Dugan, Steiner challenged established science in the following ways: